 Note: Not all your packages will be displayed.
-Only the outdated packages.
+Only the outdated packages will be displayed.

 Note: If you modify the command to include “-g” then you’ll get a list of your outdated global packages.

 To update packages one at a time